-Wrongful Death Recovery in Excess of $1 Million Dollars
+Wrongful Death Recovery Of $1 Million Dollars

 In a case involving unimaginable tragedy for a young family, our client’s husband was killed on Route 95 while outside his vehicle.
 His car had broken down, but before it came to a stop, he had managed to get it to the high speed breakdown lane.
 He then left the car and attempted to get out of harm’s way.
 Unfortunately, while near the high speed lane he was struck and killed by an 18-wheel tractor trailer.